gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Downgrades are applied with `teleport-updater update`, just like upgrades.
 The above steps modulate the standard workflow in the section above.
+If the downgraded version is already present, the uncompressed version is used to ensure fast recovery of the exact state before the failed upgrade.
+To ensure that the target version is was not corrupted by incomplete extraction, the downgrade checks for the existance of `/var/lib/teleport/versions/TARGET-VERSION/sha256` before downgrading.
+To ensure that the DB backup was not corrupted by incomplete copying, the downgrade checks for the existance of `/var/lib/teleport/versions/TARGET-VERSION/backup/backup.yaml` before restoring.

 Teleport must be fully-stopped to safely replace `sqlite.db`.
 When restarting the agent during an upgrade, `SIGHUP` is used.